 She then moved with former OI Company sister 'Maud' (pictured together below) to BSC Stainless Division’s Panteg works near Pontypool in South Wales.
 The two locomotives soldiered on until rail traffic ceased at the works in 1989, then both rather battered Sentinels were bought for preservation at the Dean Forest Railway.
 This proved to be short lived as the locos soon became disused and vandalised, languishing at various sites on the DFR and later at the former MOD site at Long Marston.

 In 2005 the locomotive was bought and moved to Cranmore, where the mammoth task of restoration began.
-This has turned into a major rebuild with the loco being stripped down to its frames and wheels, plus all damage and corrosion painstakingly repaired.
+This has turned into a major rebuild, with the loco being stripped down to its frames and wheels, plus all damage and corrosion painstakingly repaired.
 The control desk was also rebuilt and the locomotive completely rewired.
 The restoration was finally completed in July 2017 and 10165 has been turned out in original Oxfordshire Ironstone Company maroon livery with yellow and black lining and red buffer beams, side rods and fly cranks, complete with new 'JOAN' nameplates.

 Joan